faytey/Clinex/README.md

 ### 4. Events

 The contract defines an event `ClimateEvent` that is emitted when a new climate report is created.
 This event includes the report's index and a descriptive string.

-## Usage

-1. **Get All Climate Reports:**
-   - Call the `get_climate_reports` function to retrieve an array of all climate reports.

-2. **Get Specific Climate Report:**
-   - Call the `get_climate_report` function with the desired report index to retrieve specific climate report details.

-3. **Create New Climate Report:**
-   - Call the `create_climate_report` function with the required environmental data to create a new climate report.

-4. **Events:**
-   - Monitor the emitted `ClimateEvent` to stay informed about new climate reports and their respective indices.

-## Development

-- **Dependencies:**
-  - This contract depends on the StarkNet SDK and StarkWare modules.

-- **External Functions:**
-  - External functions are implemented for the `IReport` interface to interact with the contract.

-- **Events:**
-  - The contract emits events for key activities, providing transparency and an audit trail.

 ## Contributors